MARDAScience/web/website/docs/intro.md

 ![](../static/img/2019-08-24.jpg)

-... and we're a science consultancy.
-This website is new and still under development, but please email daniel / maria {at} mardascience {dot} com and we'd be happy to talk with you!
+... and we're a tiny science consultancy.

+> This website is new and still under development, but please email {daniel} or {maria} {at} mardascience {dot} com and I would be happy to talk with you!

 While we 'get our act together' as we migrate from website external hosting to self-hosting (blog post [here](../blog/this-website)), here is a brief summary of our respective skills and experiences: